National Army of Democratic Kampuchea: History

 During this time the Khmer Rouge divided the country into four military zones that functioned virtually autonomously under their respective commanders.
 Within these four zones, three areas—the provinces around the Tonle Sap, the western border of Cambodia, and the remainder of the country—were sites of NADK tactical operations.
 It was the first area, the heartland of Cambodia, that the NADK viewed as the "Achilles' heel of the Vietnamese enemy," where NADK military efforts were concentrated.

 NADK units managed to keep the main routes linking Phnom Penh to western Cambodia "in a permanent state of insecurity," according to a senior Vietnamese military observer; traffic to and from the seaport of Kampong Saom was obliged to move in convoys.
 Both highways and railroads from the capital were interdicted intermittently because of guerrilla activity.
 Officials in Phnom Penh told a Western correspondent in 1987 that the Khmer Rouge were then operating in small insurgent groups inside Cambodia in a battle for the villages, rather than fighting from the Thai border area, as had been the case prior to the 1984 to 1985 Vietnamese dry-season offensive.
 In carrying the war to the countryside, the NADK demonstrated that it had gone on the strategic defensive, that is, that it would adhere to a doctrine of guerrilla warfare until the balance of forces was about equal.
 If this parity were to be achieved, NADK strategists presumably would then switch to offensive operations.

 In carrying on its protracted insurgency, the NADK received the bulk of its military equipment and financing from China, which had supported the previous regime of Democratic Kampuchea.
 One pro-Beijing source put the level of Chinese aid to the NADK at US$1 million a month.
 Another source, although it did not give a breakdown, set the total level of Chinese assistance, to all the resistance factions, at somewhere between US$60 million and US$100 million a year.

 The Chinese weaponry observed in the possession of NADK combatants included Type 56 assault rifles, RPD light machine guns, Type 69 RPG launchers, recoilless rifles, and anti-personnel mines.
-NADK guerrillas usually were seen garbed in dark green Chinese fatigues and soft "Mao caps" without insignia.
+NADK guerrillas were usually seen garbed in dark green Chinese fatigues and soft "Mao caps" without insignia.
 No markings or patches were evident on guerrilla uniforms, although the NADK had promulgated a hierarchy of ranks with distinctive insignias in 1981.

 To keep troops and supplies moving into the combat zone, the NADK, according to Vietnamese sources, followed two infiltration routes.
 One of them ran south from Thailand through the Dangrek Escarpment into Cambodia.
 The second ran north from Trat, a minor Thai seaport that may have been an unloading point for Chinese supplies for the Khmer Rouge.
 In spite of substantial Chinese material assistance, however, the NADK could not maintain the logistical supply line needed to conduct a sustained military campaign.

-NADK continued fighting Cambodian government forces into the late 1990s.
+The NADK continued fighting Cambodian government forces into the late 1990s.